Fabinho (footballer, born 1993): 2018–19 season: UEFA Champions League victory

-2019–20: Continued success and UEFA Super Cup and Premier League victories
+2019–20 season: Super Cup and Premier League victory

+Fabinho started for Liverpool as the side finished as the runners-up to the 2019 FA Community Shield after a penalty shoot-out.
 On 14 August 2019, Fabinho played the full 90 minutes in the 2019 UEFA Super Cup against Chelsea, scoring Liverpool's second penalty in the shootout after regular time ended 2–2, in an eventual 5–4 win on penalties.
 On 27 October, he earned praise from the fans for his performance in a 2–1 win against Tottenham.
-Fabinho's first goal of the season came against Manchester City on 10 November, scoring an early goal in an eventual 3–1 win and was voted as BBC Sport's man of the match.
+Fabinho's first goal of the season came against Manchester City on 10 November, scoring an early long-ranged goal in an eventual 3–1 win.